Stomach Surgeries

 - The surgery works by restriction (smaller stomach) and gastro-intestinal hormonal changes.

-- There is a dampening (reduction) in the hunger hormone grehlin and an increase in satiety hormones such as GLP-1 and PYY.
+- There is a dampening (reduction) in the hunger hormone Grehlin and an increase in satiety hormones such as GLP-1 and PYY.

 - The end results in less hunger and earlier satiety with a meal.